karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 social-staging     1/1       Running   4          46m
 ```

-### Extending this concept
+### Extending this concept to deployments/services

-As a bonus, this will also work with `kubectl get services/deployments/all --show-labels`, and will return labels for your services, deployments or all objects.
+As a bonus, ??this?? ??WHAT IS 'THIS'?? will also work with `kubectl get services/deployments/all --show-labels` and will return labels for your services, deployments or all objects.

 ```
 MacbookHome:04_01_Adding_labels_to_the_app karthik$ kubectl get all --show-labels